ChrisHarte/dotfiles/readme.md

     cd ~
     gem install zeus

-Start Zeus (doesn't have to be in your app dir)
+Next cd to your app dir

+    cd ~/projects/myapp

+Start Zeus

     zeus start

-Go into your app dir and run one of the commands (e.g. your rails server)
+And run one of the commands (e.g. your rails server)

-    cd ~/projects/myapp
     zeus server

 Your app will now boot in less than a second, quicker than rails server, not as simpler as pow but still quicker for restarts.